3. ACTIVE PRAISE CHORUS (10 minutes)

 c.
 Teach the Lesson (15 minutes)

-(add a common boys name) came in from school and wanted
+a common boys name) came in from school and wanted a snack.
+Their

-a snack.
-Their mother had baked a pie earlier in the week and there
+mother had baked a pie earlier in the week and there was just enough

 "Look what you have done!" she cried.
 "You gave